Leicester Startups is a community for existing & aspiring entrepreneurs

-Ever had a great tech business idea or wanted to apply your existing skills to something innovative?
+Ever had a potentially-scalable business idea or wanted to apply your existing skills to something innovative?

 We’d especially like to hear from anyone who has the vision, enthusiasm or experience to run events that will help our community.

-Although we’re aimed at supporting scalable technology or intellectual property-based startups, conventional business supply companies are very welcome to attend provide they don’t treat it as a sales opportunity.
-Ideally we’re trying to encourage “give before you get” assistance and mentoring within the community and ultimately joint ventures between diverse people.
+Although we’re aimed at supporting innovative, scalable, technological or intellectual property based startups, conventional business services companies are very welcome to attend provide they don’t treat it as a sales opportunity.
+Read Is this for me? for a better explanation.

-Leicester Startups was conceived on the hunch that Leicester is rich in the raw materials required for startup activity but lacks the support of a community to inspire and motivate them.
+Leicester Startups was conceived on the hunch that Leicester is rich in the raw materials required for startup activity but lacks the support of a community to inspire and assist them.

-In government and academic circles much hot air is generated about “the knowledge economy”, “intellectual property”, “business clusters”, etc but the outcomes are often patchy, short-termist or just impenetrable to entrepreneurs.
+In government and academic circles there is a lot of effort towards building “the knowledge economy”, “business clusters”, etc but the outcomes are often patchy, short-termist, stifling or just impenetrable to actual entrepreneurs.